• Skip to primary navigation

 Instructions

 • Place freeze-dried strawberries and powdered sugar in the bowl of a food processor.
 Pulse until the mixture turns into a fine powder.
-Pour strawberry powdered sugar into a large (gallon-size) zip-top bag.
+Pour strawberry powdered sugar into a large (gallon-size) zip-top bag or bowl/container with a tight-fitting lid.
 Set aside.

-• In a medium bowl, combine melted butter, oil, and sugars.
+• In a large bowl, combine melted butter and sugars.
 Whisk to combine.

-• Add eggs and whisk to combine.
-Add baking powder, baking soda, salt, and vanilla bean paste (see note).
-Whisk to combine.
+• Add eggs and vanilla bean paste (see note) and whisk to combine.

-• Add ⅓ of the flour mixture, and whisk until just incorporated.
+• Add ⅓ of the dry ingredients, and whisk until just incorporated.
 Add half the milk, and whisk until smooth.
-Continue this process (second ⅓ of the flour mixture, last ½ milk, last ⅓ of the flour mixture) until all ingredients are combined and smooth.
-Batter will be thick.
+Continue this process (second ⅓ of the dry ingredients, remaining milk, then remaining dry ingredients) until all ingredients are combined and smooth.
+The batter will be thick.

-• Spoon or pipe the batter into the prepared doughnut pan(s) nearly to the top (about ¼" below the rim).
-I use a large Ziploc bag with the corner cut to save time and avoid a mess.
+• Spoon or pipe the batter into the prepared donut pan(s) nearly to the top (about ¼ inch below the rim).
+I use a piping bag or large Ziploc bag with the corner cut to save time and avoid a mess.

-• Place the warm doughnuts, 1-2 at a time, into the bag of strawberry powdered sugar and shake to coat.
-Serve immediately.
-If you'd to store the doughnuts and serve later, the sugar will melt, but you can re-coat the doughnuts just before serving.
+• If serving immediately, place the warm donuts, 1-2 at a time, into the bag/bowl of strawberry powdered sugar and shake to coat.

 Enjoy!